FAFSA FAQs

 My parents are separated/divorced – which parent's financial information should I include?

-You should file the FAFSA reporting the income and asset information of your custodial parent if your parents are separated pending divorce.
+You should file the FAFSA reporting the income and asset information of the parent who provided more financial support during the last twelve months if your parents are separated pending divorce.
 If your parents are still living together at the time you are filing the FAFSA, then you are required to report both of their information regardless of their marital status.
 You should notify the financial aid office if your parents finalize their divorce and start living separately after you have filed the FAFSA.

 I am a high school student and a single mother living on my own.
 Should I seek independence so I can receive more aid or should I include my mother's information?

 If you are a single parent who provides more than half of the financial support to your child, then you can be recognized as an independent student on the FAFSA.
-If you are younger that 24 years old and your parent is providing the majority of financial support to both you and your child, then you are still considered a dependent student and you will need to provide your parent's information on the FAFSA.
+If you are younger than 24 years old and your parent is providing most of the financial support to both you and your child, then you are still considered a dependent student, and your parent will need to contribute to the FAFSA.

 My mother is deceased and I do not know my father.
 I currently live with my grandmother.
 What is my dependency status?